With Sitefinity CMS, you can configure the way your content and pages is cached which affects the overall performance of your system.

 Output cache is disabled by default for logged in users that have backend (administrative) access and are browsing the site.
 Thus, the users can observe the effect of their changes immediately.

-In addition, you can configure CDN and proxy server support for pages or media items.
+In addition, you can configure CDN storage support for media items.
 For more information, see Use CDN storage for content libraries.

 Back To Top

 To submit feedback, please update your cookie settings and allow the usage of Functional cookies.